kreincke/gitty-gitty/README.md

 ## <a id="p40" />License

-(c) 2000 - 2020 Karsten Reincke: *gitty-gitty* is licensed under the GNU General Public License 3.0
+(c) 2020 Karsten Reincke, Deutsche Telekom: *gitty-gitty* is licensed under the GNU General Public License 3.0

 Due to the fact, that *gtgt* is a code generator and that its sub scripts contain code (which is copied into the generated sources), one normally should take the generated sources as derivative work of the templates.
 Hence, as a consequence of the strong copyleft effect, these generated and instantiated sources normally must also be released under the terms of the GPL.